DATDA/datda.github.io/_posts/2019-02-21-meeting-notes.md

 - Presentation on CEDAR's experience at INL

 ## No Relationship -> @clerek
-- @clerek educated us about Cyber Daily and the No Relationship attacks
+- @clerek educated us about Cyber Daily and the No Relationship attacks and GDPR and Halo and lots more!

 ~~## WEP Hacking -> @bugg~~
 ~~- [Presentation](https://github.com/DATDA/main/blob/master/presentations/wep.pdf)~~